George H.W. Bush: A Life In Pictures 1924 – 2018

 Many have seen the numerous pictures of him throughout his years in different offices, but some never caught the candid shots captured of him outside of the White House.
 George H.W.
 Bush was a man of the people and one who was never afraid to get down into the middle of the crowd.

-That was certainly true when it came to sporting events as he certainly loved the different games of the world.
+That was certainly true when it came to sporting events, as he certainly loved the different games of the world.

 President Bush attended numerous Super Bowls during his time in office, but he was also there for many other big moments.
 In 2005, Bush did the coin toss for the game between the New York Giants and New Orleans Saints less than a month after Hurricane Katrina ravaged Louisiana.